-Technological advances in medical care have allowed individuals to live longer, but often at the expense of Technological advances in medical care have allowed individuals to live longer, but often at the expense of increased symptom burden and quality of life.
-The need for palliative services is driven by patients desire for relief of suffering, whether caused by the underlying illness or its treatment.
+Technological advances in medical care have allowed individuals to live longer, but often at the expense of increased symptom burden and quality of life.
+The need for palliative services is driven by patients' desire for relief of suffering, whether caused by the underlying illness or its treatment.
 The landmark SUPPORT study (1995) documented the scope and nature of challenges associated with seeking to provide effective, comprehensive care for individuals facing serious illness.
-A series of reports from the Institute of Medicine (1998; 2002; 2003) provided further documentation of how the burdens of disease and treatment were not being adequately addressed.
+A series of reports from the Institute of Medicine (1998, 2002, 2003) provided further documentation of how the burdens of disease and treatment were not being adequately addressed.

-Early hospital-based Palliative Care programs emerged in hospitals like the Cleveland Clinic and Medical College of Wisconsin, and evidence began to accumulate demonstrating it is possible to concurrently provide disease-directed therapies and palliative care.
-Palliative Care teams are shown to facilitate effective communication, identify patient centered goals, align these with appropriate treatments, improve quality of life for the patient and family decrease symptom burden and reduce costs (Morrison, 2008).
-These results supported the ongoing growth of hospital-based palliative care programs, which CAPC reports that as of 2016, can be found in more than 75% of all U.S. hospitals with more than 50 beds.
+Early hospital-based palliative care programs emerged in hospitals like the Cleveland Clinic and Medical College of Wisconsin, and evidence began to accumulate demonstrating it is possible to concurrently provide disease-directed therapies and palliative care.
+Palliative care teams are shown to facilitate effective communication, identify patient-centered goals, align these with appropriate treatments, improve quality of life for the patient and family, decrease symptom burden and reduce costs.
+(Morrison, 2008) These results supported the ongoing growth of hospital-based palliative care programs, which CAPC reports that as of 2016 can be found in more than 75% of all U.S. hospitals with more than 50 beds.

 Outpatient palliative care services evolved to address palliative needs earlier in the disease process.
-Early palliative care, including outpatient services, can improve quality of life, reduce symptoms, support patient-centered goals and promote increased survival (Temel, 2010).
+Early palliative care, including outpatient services, can improve quality of life, reduce symptoms, support patient-centered goals and promote increased survival.
+(Temel, 2010)

-In addition to the benefits patients derive from palliative services, palliative care programs can support health system efforts to work toward the "Triple Aim" of improved patient experience, improved population health, and reduced per capita costs of health care (Berwick, 2008).
-The comprehensive, systematic approach to serious illness aligns palliative care with efforts to reduce avoidable rehospitalization, facilitate transitions between settings of care, and identify patient- and goal-directed services within the purview of collaborating accountable care organizations.
+In addition to the benefits patients derive from palliative services, palliative care programs can support health system efforts to work toward the "Triple Aim" of improved patient experience, improved population health and reduced per capita costs of health care.
+(Berwick, 2008) The comprehensive, systematic approach to serious illness aligns palliative care with efforts to reduce avoidable rehospitalization, facilitate transitions between settings of care, and identify patient- and goal-directed services within the purview of collaborating, accountable care organizations.
 As this guideline shows, the strengths and benefits of palliative care services apply in various settings and specialties.